mxaddict/www.codedmaster.com/content/blog/2026-01-26-beyond-the-dotfiles-my-ultimate-cli-productivity-stack-for-developers.md

 It's configured to be concise yet informative, minimizing visual clutter while providing critical context at a glance.

-### Multiplexer: Tmux – Terminal Session Management
+### Multiplexer: Tmux for Terminal Session Management

 For managing multiple terminal sessions, panes, and windows within a single terminal emulator instance, [Tmux](https://github.com/tmux/tmux/wiki) is